 Use a moisturizer that is lightweight and non-greasy in texture.
 This will help to keep your skin feeling soft and supple without feeling greasy or oily, which can clog pores and cause breakouts.

 If you have extremely dry skin, you may need to use a thicker moisturizer with more oil content though.

 How to Find a Moisturizer That Does Not Burn Your Skin

 While it can be difficult to find a moisturizer that does not burn your skin at all, there are ways to avoid this.

-Another factor to consider when choosing an appropriate moisturizer is antioxidant content.
-Antioxidants are natural substances found in many fruits, vegetables, and other foods that help neutralize free radicals before they can damage cells in the body or cause diseases like cancer.
-They may also play a role in preventing wrinkles on the face.
+Consider choosing a moisturizer high in antioxidants.
+Antioxidants are natural substances found in many fruits, vegetables, and other foods that help neutralize free radicals they may also play a role in preventing wrinkles on the face.

-You should look for products with antioxidants such as Vitamins A, C, and E. Some products contain combinations of these three vitamins together.
+Look for a moisturizer with antioxidants such as Vitamins A, C, and E. Some products contain combinations of these three vitamins together.

 Related Post: Is Toner Supposed to Burn?